 The Director is responsible for Workforce Development and Continuing Education.
 This consists of providing customized technical training to area industry, employees and the community.
-Other offerings include professional truck driving and the motorcycle training programs as well as TSTC Marshall's Workforce Development and Veterans Assessment Center.
+Other offerings include professional truck driving and the motorcycle training programs as well as TSTC Marshall's Workforce Development and Assessment Center.
 In addition, this position is responsible for forming consortiums and writing grants to fund industry training and institutional efforts.

-An Equal Opportunity College Texas State Technical College is an equal opportunity institution that provides educational and employment opportunities on the basis of merit and without discrimination because of race, color, religion, sex, age, national origin, veteran status, or disability.
+An Equal Opportunity College

+Texas State Technical College is an equal opportunity institution that provides educational and employment opportunities on the basis of merit and without discrimination because of race, color, religion, gender, national origin, age, genetic information, disability, or veteran status.